MarkDBlackwell/cloud-iptables-firewall/README.md

 #cloud-iptables-firewall

-Firewall script for a cloud instance running Debian, using iptables.
+Firewall script for a cloud instance running Debian Linux, using iptables.

 Legal note: THIS INFORMATION IS FOR EDUCATIONAL PURPOSES ONLY; I SHALL NOT BE HELD RESPONSIBLE FOR ANY DAMAGES POSSIBLY INCURRED!